This webpage shares best practices when creating documents.

 A collection of document remediation icons

-Document remediation is the process of updating an existing document to make it accessible.
-It is often more complex and time-consuming than creating the document accessibly from the start.
+Document remediation is the process of updating an existing document file to make it accessible.
+In many instances, remediation is much more difficult and time-consuming than creating a new accessible version of the document.

-Does this document need to be available on the website for download?
+Does this document need to be available on the website for users to download and/or reference?
 Remediate Remove from website

-Can this document form become an online form?
-Move to Microsoft Forms or similar online form system Remediate
+Can this form become an online form?
+Move the content into Microsoft Forms or a similar online form system Remediate

 Is this document still relevant?
 Remediate Remove from website or archive